The Quantum Circuit

 Raises

-NumberQubitsError – if the circuit in parameter is larger than this circuit or if the qubits_offset is too big such that the other circuit would “stick out”.
+NumberQubitsError – If the circuit in parameter is larger than this circuit or if the qubits_offset is too big, such that the other circuit would “stick out”.

 Return type